Chacchoben Mayan Ruins-Southern Quintana Roo

 Brief history of Chacchoben ruins

 These ruins were once a mighty city used on and off from 1000Bc until 1000 AD.
 It lay dormant for nearly 1000 years and was found by a farmer wanting good land in 1942.
 It was not until 1972 when archeologist began exploring the ruins and had it listed with the Mexican Government.
 Starting in 1994 started to be restored and it was not officially open to the public until 2002.
-That is a pretty recent opening so you know many have not seen these ruins.
+That is a pretty recent opening, so you know many have not seen these ruins.

-How do you loose a Mayan temple?
+How do you lose a Maya temple?

 Can you see the Mayan temple below?
 See how nature hides things in the jungle in the continuation of this article.